All Episodes

 And they did.

-And now they've got this editorial today that when you juxtaposed the two, it's just, it's hilarious.
+And now they've got this editorial today that when you juxtapose the two, it's just hilarious.

-If it weren't a damn serious, it would be hilarious.
+If it weren't so damn serious, it would be hilarious.

-Because here are these liberals and the editorial board, the Washington Post, smarter than everybody else and more caring, and all that rot gut stuff, this superiority complex they run around with, and they have all of these assumptions, like David Brooks thinking Obama's gonna be great president because of the crease in his slacks.
+Because here are these liberals in the editorial board, the Washington Post, smarter than everybody else and more caring, you know, all that rot gut stuff, this superiority complex they run around with, and they have all of these assumptions, like David Brooks thinking Obama is going to be great president because of the crease in his slacks.

 The Superman characteristics that they attached to Obama.